vendasta/marketplace-documentation/docs/Guides/activity_stream_overview.md

 The `Activity Type` is essentially a Notification Category, that allows for filtering of all the `Activities` that are occurring in a Business's active Products.

 ![new](../../assets/images/guides/activitystream/activitystream_activitytype.png)

+### Content

+Basic HTML is supported by the `content` field and will render appropriately on the Activity Cards in the UI, or in the default email templates.
+If you have more media heavy reports, you may want to send a message with a link to the report.
+Even if you don’t have any regular communications we recommend setting up both a welcome message, and a generic Activity Type for any one off communication needs.

 ### Filters